 AI-powered virtual agents provide a more human-like experience, are capable of carrying on natural conversation and continuously improve over time.

 AI Agents use natural language processing and leverage semantics to understand the context of what a person is saying.
 For example, a customer types a long-form message about an issue with a product: “I got the side table delivered yesterday but it looks like it might have been broken while in route.
 There’s a crack in the front.
 Can you help me?
 I would like my money back.”
-An AI-powered virtual agent would be able to decipher that a person is looking to return item and receive a refund.
-Conversational AI thinks like a human, not a robot.
+An AI-powered virtual agent would be able to decipher that a person is looking to return an item and receive a refund.
+An AI thinks like a human, not a robot, and is able to maintain a conversational flow.

 Conversational Chatbot Solutions And The User Journey